rust-av/speexdsp-rs/README.md

 ## Building

+ Ensure you have `clang` installed.

+ Install `speedxsdx` development library.

 The bindings are generated using the headers and libraries that ought to be present in the system.

 ## TODO